dhhepting/dhhepting.github.io/about/elsewhere.md

 ---
-breadcrumb: Academic Networks
-title: Academic Networks
+breadcrumb: Elsewhere on the Web
+title: Elsewhere on the Web
+redirect_from:
+  - /research/academic.html
-layout: research
+layout: bg-image
 ---
 # {{ page.breadcrumb }}